mcmire/personal-content--writings/posts/my-thoughts-on-ai.md

 	- Is this worth learning and using and building upon?
 	- Are there any problems today that can be dismissed?
 Is it reasonable to assume things will get better?
 - The claims and responses (one paragraph per)
+	- Maybe worth splitting this up into different categories?
+You have claims about the future but also claims about profitability and market fit which Ed Zitron debunks.
+But maybe that's not worth spending time on?
+Or maybe they all come from the same place?
 - My opinions (?)
 - Conclusion